CrazyCookiesOFFICIAL/anxiety/scenes/PROMO.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-h: Nope.
-No, nope, not listening.
-Gonna check my phone.
+h: No. Not listening.
+Not giving in.

 ```
 sfx("rustle2");